revisit-studies/reVISit-studies.github.io/tutorials.md

 ```

 After this, add `basic-questionnaire-study` into the `configsList` list in the same file.
-This should look something like this:
+Both portions together should look something like this:

 ``` JSON
  "configsList": [